 3 Children who live within the catchment area normally served by the preferred school.
-Catchment areas are designated by the Local

-Authority and are made available to parent/carers in the Guide for Parents, online at www.york.gov.uk, and upon request from the City of York School Admissions team:
+Catchment areas are designated by the Local Authority and agreed with the Admissions Authority and are made available to parent/carers online at www.york.gov.uk, and upon request from the City of York School Education Support Services team.

-The Trust uses the address provided in the application, and using GIS software, determines which catchment area an address, and therefore a child, resides in.
+The LA uses the address provided in the application, and using GIS software, determines which catchment area an address, and therefore a child, resides in.
 This address must be the address at which the child is ordinarily resident.
 Further detailed advice on addresses is contained within the Guide for Parents.

 4 Children considered by the admission authority to have exceptional social or medical needs which makes the preferred school the most suitable school for the child.
-The admission authority may consult with other medical or educational professionals for a further opinion as to whether the child should be allocated a place at the preferred school due to a particular medical condition or social need;
+The admission authority may consult with other medical or educational professionals for a further opinion as to whether the child should be allocated a place at the preferred school due to a particular medical condition or social need.